Discover the History of the Valley

 - Pay your respects at the Cenotaph, erected for the Hedley men who fought in both World Wars

-- Sit for a while and have a chat with some of the locals, they have plenty of tales to tell.
+- Sit for a while and have a chat with some of the locals.
+They have plenty of tales to tell and recommendations to issue.

 View Hedley Location Map